jenghub/spacy_kg_pipeline/README.md

 # spacy_kg_pipeline
-First take at an info extraction and knowledge graph lesson notebook for w266 students.
+First take at a spacy-based information extraction and knowledge graph lesson notebook for w266 students.

 Feedback welcome.